ivmai/bdwgc/doc/scale.md

   is performed by the thread that triggered the collection, together with _N_ - 1 dedicated threads, where _N_ is the number of processors detected by the collector.
-The dedicated threads are created once at initialization time.
+The dedicated threads are created once at initialization time (and optionally recreated in child processes after forking).
   A second effect of this flag is to switch to a more concurrent implementation of `GC_malloc_many`, so that free lists can be built, and memory can be cleared, by more than one thread concurrently.
   * Building the collector with `-DTHREAD_LOCAL_ALLOC` adds support for